Expert Healthcare Market Insights.

 Larissa Africa

-MBA, BSN, RN, President, Versant
+MBA, BSN, RN, President,

 Hunter and Daryl are amazing data-driven marketing gurus who helped us survey our ecosystem and develop a deeper understanding of our market positioning and marketing message.